sivekcm/ChallengeRVA/README.md

 Group Members:

-  Shradda Adhikari
+  Shradda Adhikari,
-  Farhana Khan
+  Farhana Khan,
-  Dylan Serra
+  Dylan Serra,
-  Christopher Sivek
+  Christopher Sivek,

 Part 1:
 Our diagrams and storyboard are in the "documents" directory.